-The easement here granted shall cease and terminate and be of no further force and effect unless operations for construction of the pipeline hereunder are commenced within twenty-four (24) months from the date hereof; and likewise such easement shall cease and terminate and be of no further force and effect if after completion of the pipeline the same are abandoned for a period of twenty-four (24) consecutive months.
-Following the receipt by Grantee of Grantor's written notice of an asserted abandonment and a determination of abandonment, Grantee shall have a period of six (6) months thereafter to remove its pipeline and related equipment from the Premises.
+The servitude herein granted shall cease and terminate and be of no further force and effect unless Grantee commences operations for construction of the pipeline(s) on the Premises within twenty-four (24) months from the date hereof; and likewise such servitude shall cease and terminate and be of no further force and effect if after completion of any of Grantee’s pipelines, Grantee ceases, for any uninterrupted period of twenty-four (24) consecutive months, to use the pipeline for the transportation of commercial quantities of gas oil, gas, other liquid or gaseous hydrocarbons, including any products thereof.
+In such case termination shall be effective immediately upon the expiration of said 24 month period.
+Grantee shall have a period of six (6) months from the date of termination to remove its abandoned pipeline(s) and related equipment from the Premises.
+Upon removal of the pipeline(s), Grantee shall restore surface of the premises used by Grantee to its original contour and to its original condition as of the date hereof and prior to Grantee's use and possession, or as close thereto as reasonably possible, unless otherwise mutually agreed to by the Grantor and the Grantee.
+Furthermore, Grantee shall fill any and all ditches and depressions occasioned by such removal.
+Upon termination, Grantee shall also remove all contamination to soil, marsh, waterways or groundwater on the Premises or any other property of the Grantor resulting from Grantee's use of the rights granted hereunder, and shall otherwise complete any environmental clean-up operations that may be necessary to restore the Premises to its original condition as of the date hereof and prior to Grantee's use and possession, and to comply with applicable Louisiana and Federal statutes, rules or regulations and the standards required by the Louisiana Department of Environmental Quality, the United States Environmental Protection Agency, or any other applicable governmental agency.

-Grantee agrees, upon request by Grantor, and with reasonable dispatch to make adjustments, realign, relocate or lower its pipe line at Grantee's sole cost and expense as required by Grantor.
-In the event that Grantor requests that Grantee relocate its pipeline and meter site, Grantee shall provide additional right-of-way on the Premises, if available, for Grantee to locate its facilities.
+Grantee agrees, upon request by Grantor, and with reasonable dispatch to make adjustments, realign, relocate or lower its pipe line(s) at Grantee's sole cost and expense as required by Grantor.
+In the event that Grantor requests that Grantee relocate its pipeline and meter site, Grantor shall grant Grantee additional rights of use on the Premises, if available, for Grantee to re-locate its facilities.

-Grantee shall indemnify, defend, and hold harmless Grantor, Grantor's parent company, the subsidiary and affiliate companies of each of them (collectively, "Grantor and its affiliates") and their respective directors, officers, agents and employees from that portion of any claim, liability, and expense (including, without limitation, reasonable attorney's fees) of whatsoever kind and nature, including, but not limited to, those for damage to property (including Grantee's property) or injury to or death of persons directly or indirectly resulting, or alleged to result, from or arising, or alleged to arise, from or in connection with Grantee's maintenance, upkeep, repair, replacement, operation, or use of the Premises or Grantee's improvements located thereon, or from any act or omission of Grantee and/or Grantee's agents, employees, or contractors.
+Grantee shall indemnify, defend, and hold harmless Grantor, Grantor's parent company, the subsidiary and affiliate companies of each of them (collectively, "Grantor and its affiliates") and their respective directors, officers, agents and employees from that portion of any claim, liability, and expense (including, without limitation, reasonable attorney's fees) of whatsoever kind and nature, including, but not limited to, those for damage to property (including Grantee's property) or injury to or death of persons directly or indirectly resulting, or alleged to result, from or arising, or alleged to arise, from or in connection with Grantee's maintenance, upkeep, repair, replacement, operation, or use of the Premises or Grantee's pipelines or improvements located thereon, or from any act or omission of Grantee and/or Grantee's agents, employees, or contractors.